Submitting patches¶

 As the deprecation policy describes,

-the first release of Django that deprecates a feature (A.B
+the first release of Django that deprecates a feature (A.B) should raise a

 will be removed) when the deprecated feature is invoked.
 Assuming we have good